gabrielrih/setrem-parallel-programming/README.md

 In theory, if the process took 10 seconds to run in sequential mode, if you have two processes it would take half of that, which is 5 seconds; if you have three processes it would take one third of that, 3.3 seconds; and so one and so far.
 But, in real world it's not posible for many reasons.
 One of them is that not all of your code is parallel, there would always be some parts that will continue runinng sequentially.
 Other reasons could be hardware limitation, memory usage, networking and more.

 ### Speedup
-When you run a code sequentially, using a single vCore, it would take an amount of time to finish it.
-When you run your code in parallel, using two or more vCores, it would probably take a different amount of time.
+When you run a code sequentially, using a single vCore, it would take an amount of time to finishs.
+When you run your code in parallel, using two or more vCores, it would probably takes a different amount of time.
 The division by this two times will generates the speedup ([click here for more details](https://en.wikipedia.org/wiki/Amdahl%27s_law)).

 $$ S = {T(1) \over T(N)} $$